justin-tay/mockpass-spring-boot-security-saml-sample/README.md

 ## Walkthrough

-Installing and running the sample application
+### Installing and running the sample Service Provider

 ```
 mvn install

 java -jar target/mockpass-spring-boot-security-saml-sample-1.0.0.RELEASE.jar
 ```

+### Configuring MockPass as the Identity Provider

 Use the following environment variables when configuring MockPass